Rand Brooks: Early life

 Brooks was born in Wright City, Missouri.
-He was the son of Arlington Rand Brooks, a farmer.
+The son of Arlington Rand Brooks, a farmer.
 (Note: Though his obituary in the Guardian mentions a traveling salesman father and birth in St. Louis, earlier newspaper reports in the Warrenton Bulletin state he was the son of a local farmer and left the area as a child; the 1920 census has him living in Wright City, Missouri.)
 His mother and he moved to Los Angeles when he was four, though he continued to spend summers in Wright City.
 Brooks continued to make visits to his hometown of Wright City into the 1950s, up to and following the death of his father in 1950.
-His mother and his grandfather were actors.
+His mother and grandfather also were actors.

 Career

 Early career

-After leaving school, Brooks was given a screen test at Metro-Goldwyn-Mayer and received a bit part in Love Finds Andy Hardy (1938).
-His big break came when he was cast as Charles Hamilton in Gone with the Wind (1939), a part which he later admitted he despised; he wanted to play more masculine roles.
-He was making $100 per week under contract at MGM, but when he was on loan to Selznick International Pictures for Gone with the Wind, he was paid $500 per week.
+After leaving school, he was given a screen test at Metro-Goldwyn-Mayer and received a bit part in Love Finds Andy Hardy (1938).
+His big break came when he was cast as Charles Hamilton in Gone with the Wind (1939), a part which he later admitted he despised; wanting to play more masculine roles.
+He was earning $100 per week under contract at MGM.
+But when he was on loan to Selznick International Pictures for Gone with the Wind, he was paid $500 per week.

 After Gone With the Wind, he had relatively small parts in other movies including Babes in Arms, then a regular role as Lucky in the Hopalong Cassidy series of Westerns in the mid-1940s; Brooks succeeded Russell Hayden in the role.
 Among the films starring William Boyd as Hopalong, were Hoppy's Holiday, The Dead Don't Dream, and Borrowed Trouble.
 He received positive notice for his work in Fool's Gold, with Variety reporting that he did "an excellent job."
 In edited, half-hour versions of some of the films, he appeared in 12 of the 52 episodes of the Hopalong Cassidy television series.

 Military service

 Brooks served in the United States Army Air Corps during World War II, eventually reaching the rank of sergeant.
 He trained at Buckley Field in Colorado, in March 1943 and was stationed in Springfield, Missouri, as of May 1943.
-Brooks was for a time at San Antonio Air Field.
-He trained for flying, but did some theatre work under General Arnold.
+He was for a time at San Antonio Air Field.
+Then trained for flying, but did some theatre work under General Henry H. Arnold.
 He was ill for a time during his service and in 1944 worked in recruitment in Louisiana.